- Captain Albert's Website and Blog -

 V.H Augspurg:

-He joins the Kweekschool voor de Zeevaart in Amsterdam on 27 August 1906 and the profession of his father is then noted as Travelling Salesman living at the Ferdinand Bolstraat 134 in Amsterdam (b) In the school records it is noted that on 13 July 1907 he receives a 2nd prize for (ED: we assume) a thesis about Natley, the rise of the Dutch Republic”.
+He joined the Kweekschool voor de Zeevaart in Amsterdam on 27 August 1906 and the profession of his father is then noted as Travelling Salesman living at the Ferdinand Bolstraat 134 in Amsterdam (b) In the school records it is noted that on 13 July 1907 he received a 2nd prize for (ED: we assume) a thesis about Natley, the rise of the Dutch Republic”.

-14 Jul 1907 goes to 2nd class Kweekschool (The later Captain CHP Coster is in 3rd class) and brother HH Augspurg joins him there as he came with a higher secondary school grade into the school (also in this class was J Munnik later HAL Captain)
+On 14 July 1907 he goes to the 2nd class Kweekschool (The later Captain CHP Coster is in 3rd class) and his brother H.H.
+Augspurg joined him there as he came with a higher secondary school grade into the school (In this class was J, Munnik, also a later HAL Captain)

-19 Jul.
-1909 Passed final school exam together with J Munnik and is placed as cadet with the Holland America Line in November 1909.
-He returns to school on 23 December 1909 with a very good attest.
+On 19 July 1909 he passed final school exam together with J. Munnik and is placed as cadet with the Holland America Line in November 1909 on board the ss Soestijk (I).
+He returned to school on 23 December 1909 with a very good sea-going attest.

-08 Feb.
-1911 passed his 3rd mates exam and is honourably dismissed from the Academy on 10 October 1911 noted with a good attest for skills, good behaviour and good attest from his cadet year.
+On the 08th. of February 1911 he passed his 3rd mates exam and is honourably dismissed from the Academy on 10 October 1911, being noted for having a good attest for skills, good behaviour and a good attest from his cadet year.

-12 Dec.
+27 Jun.
+1923 Approved by Royal Consent for admittance as Netherlands Royal Navy Officer.
+Appointed confirmed on 01 July 1913 and called up for duty on 12 Dec.
 1913.
 Appointed Ensign extraordinaire 2nd class effective 2 Jan.
 14 and placed on board HMS Atjeh.
-(In the same announcement, CHP Coster is dismissed for leave from HMS Atjeh)
+(In the same announcement, CHP Coster is dismissed for leave for HMS Atjeh)

 10 Jul.
-1914 passes 2nd mate exam (Together with the later Captain PHG Verhoog while the later captain C van Beek passes the first mate exam)
+1914 Passed 2nd mate exam (Together with the later Captain PHG Verhoog while the later captain C van Beek passes the first mate exam)

 03 Jun.
 1917 Place on board HMS Brinio